-Now, we’ll take a look at the colors known as Lynx point.
+Now, we’ll look at the Lynx point’s colors.
 These colors are based on the same six shades but are overlaid with distinct Lynx or Tabby barring, ticks, and stripes.

 7. Seal Lynx Point Ragdoll

 Seal Lynx-point Ragdolls will have rich brown points overlaid with lighter Lynx stripes or bars.
-Their bodies may also have paler brown stripes and ticks over a cream or fawn fur.
-Their nose is either seal brown or sometimes pink with seal brown edges, their pads are seal brown color.
+Their bodies may have paler brown stripes and ticks over cream or fawn fur.
+Their nose is either seal brown or sometimes pink with seal brown edges, and their pads are seal brown in color.